rondlite/reaction-docs/website/versioned_docs/version-2.9.1/logging.md

 As mentioned above, Bunyan is capable of sending your logs to a variety of services or you can even build your own plugin to send the raw JSON output to any API you choose.
 We suggest [searching npm for Bunyan](https://npms.io/search?q=bunyan) to see what options are already available before attempting to build your own.
 There are already a lot to choose from.

-By default, Reaction sends logs to the console, but we also support sending to [Loggly](https://www.loggly.com/) and [Slack](https://slack.com/).
+By default, demand sends logs to the console, but we also support sending to [Loggly](https://www.loggly.com/) and [Slack](https://slack.com/).

 ### Loggly